fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

 {% include os-min.html cpu="x86_64." ims="360 MB." ram="1,000 MB." hdd="10 GB.
 20 GB recommended." %}

 {% include os-ratings.html bf="8." cmd="5." doc=">6.
 Has reasonable documentation, that I have little experience with, hence why I am giving it such a broad rating." sup="?
 Never really had to use their support forums and channels." pm="6.
 Yum is definitely not my favourite PMS." sru="<5.
 Default DEs, GNOME and KDE, are fairly heavy on SRU." sb=">9.
 Very stable, never had stability issues with it myself." mewi="3-4.
 Some experience, not an awful lot though." oa="7.
-As previously mentioned I dislike outdated software on an OS." %}
+As previously mentioned I dislike outdated software in an OS." %}

 ## Footnotes